prbehr/costools_wrapper/README.md

 costools_wrapper provides a simple way to run COStools SplitTag and run the CalCOS pipeline for the purpose of creating time series 1-D spectra.
-It handles managing output directories and allows for optionally turning off DQICORR and deleting non-x1d files after running CalCOS
+It handles managing output directories and allows for optionally turning off DQICORR and deleting non-x1d files when running CalCOS